Shimano have really stepped it up in terms of outright grip over previous models

 Supple Shimano GR9 feels pretty invisible on your foot, with a planted sole that gives good pedal feedback, but it’s not that supportive or locked in place.

-The GR9 represents the latest evolution in Shimano flat pedal shoes and comes with a specially designed Michelin rubber sole that’s softer and stickier than the previous Vibram equivalent.
-It’s also wider, with a new grip pattern in the pedal zone and chunkier toe and heel tread to assist with hike-a-biking.
+The GR9 is the latest top-tier Shimano flat pedal shoe using a specially designed Michelin rubber sole that’s softer and stickier than the previous equivalent.
+The new shoe is also wider underneath, with a tread pattern optimised for grip both in the pedal zone and toe and heel edges to assist with hike-a-biking.

-It’s still got Shimano’s signature futuristic look that stems from the splash-resistant flap covering the laces (that now cinch tight quickly using a boa-style tensioner loop).
-For extra foot protection, there’s ankle padding on the crank side, plus a moulded, reinforced toecap.
-The relatively thin synthetic exterior is well ventilated and designed to absorb less water and dry quicker too.
+Buying the pricier of Shimano’s two models gets you the signature futuristic look with splash-resistant flap wrapping the top and a boa-style tensioner loop, rather than traditional laces.
+For extra protection, there’s ankle padding on the crank side, plus a moulded, reinforced toecap.
+The relatively thin synthetic exterior is well ventilated and designed to absorb less water and dry quickly.

-The perforated GR9 is as comfy as your favourite slippers, but runs a bit cold in the UK winter and on the wettest rides feet get saturated and chilled a bit quickly.
-I prefer a slightly more sturdy riding shoe and could achieve a good feel adding a stiffer footbed, but the GR9 still won’t replace my favourite, ten quid cheaper, Five Ten model.
+The perforated GR9 is as comfy as your favourite slippers, but runs a bit cold and feet can get wet and chilly in the UK winter.
+If you prefer a slightly more sturdy shoe, adding a stiffer aftermarket foot bed adds support, but the GR9 still isn’t as good as the best on the market.